JordanAnthonyKing/japanese/japanese.md

 > わたしはほんがわかる

-<a id="org25266a8"></a>
+<a id="orgcf5c3ca"></a>

 ## Expressing desire

 > わたしは(optional)こねこがほしい - As for me, a kitten is wanted

-ほしい is often translated in English as &rsquo;want&rsquo;, but again, it is not a verb, it is an adjective.
+「ほしい」 is often translated in English as &rsquo;want&rsquo;, but again, it is not a verb, it is an adjective.
 Again, *I* is not the actor of the sentence, it is the cat, and it is the cat that is wanted, not &rsquo;I want a cat&rsquo;.

 In Japanese the way that wanting to **do** something is expressed is different to the way that wanting to **have** something is expressed.

 The way this is done is with the い-stem again.
-To express that we want to do something, we must add the *helper adjective* たい to the い-stem of the verb. たい doesn&rsquo;t mean &rsquo;want&rsquo; in the English sense, it can&rsquo;t, again, because **want** is a verb, and たい is an **adjective**.
+To express that we want to do something, we must add the *helper adjective* 「たい」 to the い-stem of the verb. 「たい」 doesn&rsquo;t mean &rsquo;want&rsquo; in the English sense, it can&rsquo;t, again, because **want** is a verb, and 「たい」 is an **adjective**.

-> わたしは(optional)クレープガたべたい
+> (わたしは)クレープガたべたい

-The common English translation for this is &rsquo;I want to eat crepes&rsquo;, but as we see the pattern is just the same as in the other cases, the desireability of the crepes is not a verb, it is an adjective.
+The common English translation for this is &rsquo;I want to eat crepes&rsquo;, but as we see the pattern is just the same as in the other cases, the desire-ability of the crepes is not a verb, it is an adjective.

 There is no truly good translation of this into English.
 We shouldn&rsquo;t be thinking in terms of &rsquo;awkward English&rsquo; or &rsquo;natural English&rsquo; when it comes to constructing and understanding these sentences.
 We should be thinking in terms of Japanese.
 The &rsquo;awkward&rsquo; translations of the Japanese are only there to give a **grasp** of the structure of Japanese.

-Now, what if we took this sentence, わたしはクレープガたべたい and removed the optional parts so that we just had たべたい (∅がたべたい)?
-In this case, the meaning of the sentence would be what the common English translation is. ∅ defaults to I, and so the translation is &rsquo;I eat-wanting am&rsquo; => &rsquo;I am wanting to eat&rsquo; => &rsquo;I want to eat&rsquo;.
+Now, what if we took this sentence, 「わたしはクレープガたべたい and removed the optional parts so that we just had 「たべたい?
+In this case, the meaning of the sentence would be what the common English translation is. ∅ defaults to I, and so the translation is &rsquo;I eat-wanting am&rsquo; -> &rsquo;I am wanting to eat&rsquo; -> &rsquo;I want to eat&rsquo;.
 Because there is no eat-inducing subject here, the want to eat is attributed directly to I.

-So what is たい?
+So what is 「たい」?
 Is it an adjective describing the *condition of something* making you want to do something, or is it an adjective describing *my desire*?
 Well, it can be either.
-This is very common throughout Japanese. こわい can mean scared or scary.
+This is very common throughout Japanese. 「こわい」 can mean scared or scary:

 > おばけがこわい - Ghosts are scary